CommandDash/packages/dash_agent/README.md

 ## Additional information

-We welcome the flutter and AI enthusiasts likewise to contribute to this amazing open source framework.
-You can contribute this framework in following ways:
+We welcome the Flutter and AI enthusiasts likewise to contribute to this amazing open source framework.
+You can contribute in following ways:

 -  **File feature requests**: Suggest features that'll make your development process easier in the [issues board](https://github.com/CommandDash/packages/issues).